 The GDPR doesn’t yet fully define what constitutes ‘large-scale’, but some examples include the processing of patient data by hospitals, travel data and transport services, and customer data by an insurance company or bank.

 One of the key principles of GDPR is to require companies not to hold on to personal data for longer than necessary, or process it for purposes that the individual isn’t aware of.
 Identifying your data categories – what personal data you have, and why – will be very helpful in ensuring you’re compliant with the GDPR.

 How does the GDPR define ‘consent’?

-Customer or individual ‘consent’ has been redefined and become much tighter, as a result.
+Customer or individual ‘consent’ has been redefined and has become much tighter as a result.
 On top of this, requests for consent can no longer be hidden in small print but must be presented clearly, and separately to other policies on your website or communications – so no more pre-ticked boxes.

 Consent may not be required for pre-existing personal data, as long as you have a legal basis that’s compliant with the current legislation (the DPA).

 The principle here is that inactivity is no longer a legitimate way to confirm consent.
 Remember, this applies to you too, as a consumer with personal data rights of your own, and may be a welcome change!